-Grading & Level of importance: C A. Salava, Helsinki; E. Hiltunen-Back, Helsinki and A. Ranki, Helsinki

-ICD-11

-1A91

-Synonyms

-Granuloma pudenda tropicum; Donovaniosis.

 Definition

 Granuloma inguinale is a sexually transmitted infection with characteristic ulcerated nodules in the genital and perianal area.
 It is very rare in Europe with mostly travel-related sporadic cases.

 Epidemiology

 No consistent epidemiologic data exists, but granuloma inguinale is regarded as very rare in Europe.
 Most cases are travel-related.
-It is quite frequent and endemic in the tropical and subtropical regions of southern India, the islands of western India, the Caribbean and tropical Latin America (e.g. Guyana), Oceania (e.g. Papua New Guinea), central Australia, South Africa and Southeast Asia.
+It is still present in the tropical and subtropical regions of southern India, the islands of western India, the Caribbean and tropical Latin America (e.g. Guyana), Oceania (e.g. Papua New Guinea), central Australia, South Africa and Southeast Asia.

 Aetiology & Pathogenesis

-The causative bacterium Klebsiella granulomatis (formerly called Calymmatobacterium granulomatis) is a gram-negative rod shaped bacterium.
+The causative bacterium Klebsiella granulomatis (formerly called Calymmatobacterium donovanense) is a gram-negative rod-shaped bacterium.
 Transmission usually occurs via direct, skin or mucosal contact with an infected individual.

 Signs & Symptoms

 The symptoms appear weeks after transmission and there is great individual variation of the incubation time, which may be from 1 week up to 3 months (most frequently 4-6 weeks).
 Characteristic lesions are ulcerated nodules or plaques appearing on genital and perianal skin and mucous membranes.
 Some patients develop hypertrophic nodules (verrucous, resembling warts) or necrotic ulcers.
 Lesions are typically painless and symptoms are mild, unlike chancroid.
-Local lymph nodes (mostly inguinal) may

-be enlarged and drain abscesses into the overlying skin.
+Local lymph nodes (mostly inguinal) may be enlarged and drain abscesses into the overlying skin but are typically frequently missing.
 In rare cases, there are extragenital lesions (e.g. oral).

 Localisation

 The infection is located on the genital and perianal skin and mucous membranes, in some cases the inguinal lymph nodes.

 Classification

 Not applicable.

 Dermatopathology Usually not necessary.
-If an ulcer is biopsied, histopathology may show that the macrophages are large and vacuolated, and they contain intracellular bacilli, i.e. Donovan bodies (hence the name Donovaniosis).
+If an ulcer is biopsied, histopathology may show that the macrophages are large and vacuolated, and they contain intracellular bacilli, i.e. Donovan bodies (hence the name Donovanosis).
 These are best visualized using special stains.
 Additionally, there is a dermal infiltrate of histiocytes and plasma cells and small neutrophilic abscesses.
 Klebsiella granulomatis does not stain well in standard microscopy.
 Course Primary infection usually lasts 2-3 weeks, but recurrences are shorter, usually 7-10 days.
 A prolonged course is sometimes required in immunocompromised patients.
 Complications Granuloma inguinale, if not adequately treated, may lead to permanent scarring of the genitals and secondary genital lymphedema.
-Diagnosis The diagnosis is based on typical clinical features and the detection of microscopically visible Donovan bodies in a tissue sample taken by crush preparation or biopsy of skin, mucosa or lymph nodes.
+Diagnosis The diagnosis is based on typical clinical features and the detection of microscopically visible Donovan bodies in a tissue sample taken by crush preparation or biopsy of skin, mucosa or lymphnodes.
 Screening tests for other STI should be carried out.
 Laboratory & other workups Tests such as bacterial culture, nucleic acid amplification tests or serology are usually available only in specialized laboratories.
 Differential Diagnosis Relevant differential diagnoses include genital herpes simplex and syphilis (primary chancre) and in travel-related cases also chancroid.
 If inguinal lymphadenopathy is present, also lymphogranuloma venereum should be considered.
 In chronic genital ulcers one must also rule out penile or vulvar cancer (squamous cell carcinoma).
 Prevention & Therapy The transmission can be prevented by barrier contraception.
 Antibiotic treatment is recommended for at least 3-4 weeks or longer until visible lesions have completely healed.
 Oral azithromycin 1 g (once a week) is considered the first line treatment.
 Alternatives are p.o.
 Doxycycline 100 b.i.d. and p.o.
 Erythromycin 500 mg q.i.d.
 Sexual activity should not take place until all lesions have healed.
 Sexual partners should be requested for clinical examination and treatment.
 A follow-up examination may be necessary to ensure complete recovery.
 Special None.